jj-liew/travel-assistant-llm/README.md

 The project uses Retrieval-Augmented Generation (RAG) to improve trip planning answers.
 Instead of relying only on the LLM’s built-in knowledge, RAG retrieves up-to-date city and travel information (e.g., attractions, culture, safety, logistics) from an external vector database Pinecone before passing it to the model.
 This ensures that the responses are more accurate, context-aware, and grounded in real data.

 ## Project Scope
 This project focuses primarily on demonstrating the **architecture, agentic workflow design, and serverless deployment pipeline** rather than providing a production-ready travel assistant.
+This project is ideal if you want to experiment with agentic workflows and serverless LLM applications.
 The use case is illustrative, but the codebase structure can be adapted to other domains.

 ## Feature
 - **Flight Search**: Search for real-time flight offers using the Amadeus API.